Bell 505 Jet Ranger X

 The Bell 505 Jet Ranger X (JRX) is an American/Canadian light helicopter developed and manufactured by Bell Helicopter.
 The Bell 505 was unveiled at the 2013 Paris Airshow in June 2013 as the Bell SLS (Short Light Single).
 The Bell 505 designation was officially announced in February 2014.
 Its first flight occurred on November 11, 2014.
 The helicopter was certified by Transport Canada in December 2016.
+By 2023 about 500 have been sold, popular uses so far include for personal, sightseeing, law enforcement, and training.

 Design and development

-The helicopter was unveiled at the 2013 Paris Airshow on June 17, 2013 as the Bell SLS (Short Light Single).
+The helicopter was unveiled at the 2013 Paris Airshow on June 17, 2013, as the Bell SLS (Short Light Single).
 The model designation was later announced at HAI Heli-Expo 2014 in Anaheim, California on February 25, 2014.

 The Bell 505 is a "clean sheet" design, but uses some dynamic components, such as the rotor system, of the Bell 206L-4.
-The airframe is constructed of metal and composites, and has a 22-square-foot (2.04 m²) flat floor and an 18-cubic-foot (0.51 m³) luggage bay.
+The airframe is constructed of metal and composites, and has a 22-square-foot (2.04 m2) flat floor and an 18-cubic-foot (0.51 m3) luggage bay.
 The Safran Arrius 2R is used with a dual-channel FADEC and a 3,000-hour Time-between-overhaul.
 The 505 cockpit is equipped with the Garmin G1000H glass avionics suite.
 Various options such as a cargo hook are available.

-Main production started in 2016 in an 82,300-square-foot (7,646 m²), $26.3 million hangar facility at Lafayette Regional Airport in Louisiana, but the tooling was created for assembly in different places in the world.
+Main production started in 2016 in an 82,300-square-foot (7,646 m2), $26.3 million hangar facility at Lafayette Regional Airport in Louisiana, but the tooling was created for assembly in different places in the world.
 Louisiana offered $8 million in support for 250 new jobs, and started construction of the factory in August 2014 which was then leased to Bell.
 The factory opened in August 2015.

 On May 19, 2016, Bell Helicopter CEO Mitch Snyder announced changes to the production supply chain that included relocating the Bell 505 production to Bell Helicopter's assembly and distribution center in Mirabel, Quebec, Canada.
 The Lafayette Assembly Center, which was specifically designed to manufacture and deliver the 505, will instead complete Bell 525 sub-assemblies and perform work on Northrop Grumman MQ-8C Fire Scout UAVs.

 Initial assembly, flight testing and certification started in Canada while the factory was being built in the US.
 First flight went to 60 knots on November 11, 2014, and the second test aircraft flew in February 2015.
 Bell said they had 240 letters of intent (LOI) (50 from Europe) for the 505 in October 2014, and in November Chinese tourism operator Reignwood increased their LOI from 10 to 60 of the type.
 In August 2015, Bell had 350 letters of intent.

 Certification by Transport Canada was awarded on December 21, 2016.
+In the US, it was certified in June 2017.

-The first customer aircraft was delivered on March 7, 2017 to a private operator in Arizona, United States.
+In 2023, The Bell 505 was the first single-engine helicopter to fly using SAF fuel.